-- Interface: Control Panel - The evaluator authenticated in the Control Panel as regular user (U.NORMAL) and verified which functionality the user had access to.
+- Interface: Control Panel The evaluator authenticated in the Control Panel as regular user (U.NORMAL) and verified which functionality the user had access to.
 U.NORMAL cannot perform operations to TSF data specified in the SFR. - Interface: EWS The evaluator accessed the EWS interface from an administrative computer (no others have access to the interface because of IPsec rules).
-He authenticated as regular user (U.NORMAL) and verified which functionality the user had access to.
-U.NORMAL cannot perform operations to TSF data specified in the SFR. - Interface: REST - Since only administrative users have accesses to this interface because of IPsec rules, the evaluator tried to access the TOE from the administrative computer using REST with wrong credentials.
+The evaluator then tried to authenticate using a valid U.NORMAL user credential, both using Windows (Kerberos) and LDAP.
+All attempts failed, as expected. - Interface: RESTful Since only administrative users have accesses to this interface because of IPsec rules, the evaluator tried to access the TOE from the administrative computer using RESTful with wrong credentials.
 The attempt failed, as expected.

-2.1.5.5 Specification of management functions (FMT\SMF.1)
+2.1.5.5 Specification of management functions (FMT SMF.1)

-TSS Assurance Activities Assurance Activity AA-FMT\SMF.1-ASE-50
+Assurance Activity AA-FMT SMF.1-ASE-50

-The evaluator shall check the TSS to ensure that the management functions are consistent with the assignment in the
+The evaluator shall check the TSS to ensure that the management functions are consistent with the assignment in the SFR.

-The evaluator checked Table 40 of the TSS in which table entry "FMT\SMF.1 (Management functions)" describes FIA SMF.1.
-The TSS description references Table 33 "Specification of management functions" provided in the definition of FMT SMF.1 ([ST] section 6.1.5.5 "Specification of Management Functions (FMT SMF.1)") for the mapping of the management functions and their respective management SFR.
+The evaluator checked Table 40 of the TSS in which table entry "FMT\SMF.1 (Management functions)" describes FMT\SMF.1.
+The TSS description references Table 33 "Specification of management functions" provided in the definition of FMT\SMF.1 ([ST] section 6.1.5.5) for the mapping of the management functions and their respective management SFR.
 Due to the explicit reference to Table 33 in the TSS, the evaluator determined that consistency is established.

-Assurance Activity AA-FMT SMF.1-AGD-01
+Assurance Activity AA-FMT\SMF.1-AGD-01